How much is a garden room?

 Increase your property value and kerb appeal, and add extra space to your home.
 However, it will require a more substantial investment.

-So it looks like the garden room is the better choice in terms of speed, cost and flexibility.
+It looks like the garden room is the better choice in terms of speed, cost, and flexibility.

 What additional costs might there be for extras?